 - I. Welcome to Advanced Placement Literature and Composition!
 This college-level language arts course is designed to develop specific writing skills needed in college.
 Emphasis is on literary analysis of fiction prose and poetry.
 Students will read several major novels from British and American authors, both male and female, analyzing each piece for its linguistic force and value.
 There will be continual instruction and practice in developing a personal writing style.
 This course culminates with the opportunity to take the College Board Advanced Placement test.
 If you have questions about the class or the summer reading assignment, the best way to reach me is through email: julie.raines@mcamustangs.org. - II.
 This summer you will be reading How to Read Literature Like a Professor (revised edition) by Thomas C. Foster. - III.
 You will complete a response for each of the chapters read as well as a literary connection response for some of the chapters.
 Please see specific guidance and requirements below. - IV.
 This assignment will be due at the beginning of class on the second day of class.
 Because we begin our very first unit on the second day of class, students' summer reading assignment should not interfere with the exciting new learning that will be taking place. - a.
-Please note: If you do not complete this assignment, you will be dropped from this class and join British Literature.
-You will then be given two weeks to complete the British Literature summer reading assignment before it becomes a zero in the gradebook.
+Please note: If you do not complete this assignment, you will be dropped from this class and join English 11 or 12.